- Getting your classes organized

 Set task reminders

-Stay on top of your meetings and other time-specific tasks by setting reminders in Todoist on your desktop or phone.
-You can opt for push notifications, emails, or SMS messages.
+If you’re a Todoist Pro user, stay on top of your meetings and other time-specific tasks by setting reminders in Todoist on your desktop or phone.
+You can set date and time reminders or location reminders:

 Sync your to-do list with your calendar